The 113th annual campaign of The New York Times Communities Fund

 Formerly known as The Neediest Cases Fund, The New York Times Communities Fund supports local, national and global nonprofits that help people improve their circumstances and lead more enriching lives.
-Thanks to The Times’s generous readers, the fund has raised more than $337 million since it was established in 1911.
+Thanks to The Times’ generous readers, The Fund has raised more than $337 million since it was established in 1911 and last year positively impacted the lives of more than 2 million people.
 We collaborate with Focusing Philanthropy to maximize impact.
 All donations go to nonprofits that provide assistance to people and communities facing hardship.

 Partner Organizations

-For our 2023-24 campaign, the fund is working with the following 10 nonprofits to provide direct support.
+For the 2024-25 campaign, The Fund is working with the following nine nonprofits to provide direct support.

 Frequently Asked Questions